- MMC.exe is built-in to every version of Windows since 2000 but some users received the MMC.exe blocked for your protection error.

 MMC.exe displays various management plug-ins accessed from the Control Panel.
 If needed, refer to this guide to fix Control Panel not responding issues.

+MMC.exe is usually harmless but wrondoers can use it to hide malware in its code.
 To confirm and get rid of viruses, use the best antivirus solutions without false positive alerts.